A Year Away From Mac OS

 tearing in Firefox when scrolling.
 I’ve poked at various settings but it

-I initially missed the game Stardew Valley on FreeBSD.
+I initially missed playing the game Stardew Valley on FreeBSD.
 It was consuming a few hours of my time each week prior to the FreeBSD install.
-The extra friction of rebooting into Arch to run the game basically stopped me playing.
+The extra friction of rebooting into Arch to run the game basically stopped me playing, which wasn’t entirely a bad thing.
 There was some recent progress running Stardew Valley on OpenBSD so I could look into porting that work… I have enough side projects as it is though.

 To a lesser degree I’ve also missed Dropbox on FreeBSD.
-I’m not a heavy Dropbox user and can get by with the Dropbox website.
-Its absence is a minor annoyance but it would be nice if there was a FreeBSD version available.
+I’m not a heavy Dropbox user and can get by with the Dropbox website but its absence is a minor annoyance.
+It would be nice if there was a FreeBSD version available.

 March 2018 — Windows?

 Regarding Windows, I should say that I am strongly biased towards *nix style operating systems and find it unlikely that I’d be happy using Windows full time.
 However, in the interests of keeping an open mind I will give it a try in the next few months.
 I have backed the Eve V campaign.
 The Eve V is a 2-in-1 laptop tablet that will come with Windows 10.
 For now Windows is off the table.

 It took a lot longer than expected, but the V finally arrived in February 2018.
 I backed the campaign in December 2016.
 I’ve been getting a feel for what a 2-in-1 Windows machine with a pen has to offer.
 I still can’t see myself making Windows my primary OS but I will keep exploring.
 I’ve been tweeting my adventures with the #wesonwindows hash tag.
 At some point I’ll attempt installing Linux on it too.

 My initial goal is to be able to replicate my workflow for updating Read Rust on Windows.
 This feels like a reasonable sample to determine if I can use Windows to get real work done.
 It uses the following tools: